Back to Home page

 Work in Progress:

-An Improved Measure for Gender Bias Against Female Leaders with Salomo Hirvonen (working with cross-national party leadership and polling data)
+Measuring Gender Bias Against Political Leaders with Salomo Hirvonen (working with cross-national party leadership and polling data)

 How Does the Death of Family Members Affect (Female) Migrants’ Lives? with Elena Pupaza and Ben Wilson (working with Swedish register data)